wave2future/dUsefulStuff/ReadMe.markdown

 * Fixed a bug where the bubble on a DCUIRating was being drawn behind other controls.
 * Refactored the bubble out to a standalone class that can be used with any UIView based class.
 * Renamed to DCUIBubble.
+* Added the ability to a DCUIBubble to be able to draw a rounded rectangle as a background.
 * Refactored DCUIRating to take an instance of DCUIBubble rather that act as a facade.
 This has simplified DCUIRating.
-* Added DCCoreData to provide sme commonly used Core Data code.
+* Added DCCoreData to provide some commonly used Core Data code.

 # Installing